 If you are looking to improve your range of motion, hit the ball further, or recover from a golf-related injury physical therapy can help.
 Dr. Edgar notes that physical therapy can help whether you are a novice golfer, weekend golfer, or a professional.
 Physical therapy helps to eliminate your physical limitations and improve your golf game.
 By helping to treat limited mobility, weakness, or instability along with position, movement, and speed, physical therapy can:

 - Reduce or eliminate golf injury pain

 - Enhance the accuracy of your short game

 Golfers who invest in physical therapy, even before an injury, can improve their game.
 When visiting Optimal Sports Physical Therapy for help with a golf-related injury, or to improve strength and flexibility, you can expect us to:

 - Review your swing to identify any biomechanics that may be impeding your performance.

 - Develop a treatment plan based upon your goals and any injuries.

 - Provide hands-on therapy to ensure the healing of any injuries.

 - Educate you on exercises that will support long-term recovery and help to optimize your game.

 Whether golf is a new interest or a lifelong hobby, make the most out of your time on the course.
 Learn how to prevent golf-related injuries and improve your strength and flexibility by working with a trained Physical Therapist at Optimal Sports Physical Therapy.
-Don’t wait for a golf-related injury to contact our office at 406-502-1782 to schedule a visit with Dr. Edgar.
+Don’t wait for an injury to contact our office at 406-502-1782 to schedule a visit with Dr. Edgar.